bitmonk8/dosatsu-cpp/KuzuDatabaseProjectStatus.md

 ## Executive Summary

-The KuzuDatabaseDesign.md project has **completed Phase 2: Core AST Processing** successfully.
-The enhanced AST processing includes declaration processing, type relationships, hierarchy tracking, and improved source location extraction.
-The project uses a lean testing strategy with dedicated test files in the KuzuOutputTest directory to ensure performance and maintainability.
+The KuzuDatabaseDesign.md project has **completed Phase 4: Integration & Testing** successfully!
+The project now features advanced performance optimization with batched operations, comprehensive testing with complex C++ constructs, and a clean database-only implementation.
+All four phases are complete, delivering a production-ready AST-to-database conversion system.

 ## ✅ Completed Components